guandiyiyi/IcMExtensibility/README.md

-# Create React App with module federation
+# React App with module federation

 This example demos a basic host application loading remote component.
 It's a forked version of the module federation example in https://github.com/module-federation/module-federation-examples/tree/master/cra-react-app-rewired, but added integration with the .NET core API application to get cards data in card component.